thoughtbot/superglue/docs/fragments.md

 Enter fragments:

-__A fragment is a rendered partial with referential identity__ on the client side.
+__A fragment is a rendered partial with frontend referential identity__.
-Its a powerful feature that lets you update client state using an id.
+Its a powerful feature that lets you update client state using an id and have that reflected instantly across all pages that use the same fragment.

-For example:
+For example, let say you have a shopping cart that shows across all pages:

 ```ruby
 json.title "Hello"